pip-services/pip-services-docs/content/en/getting_started/recipes/randomness/_index.md

 {{< /tabsection >}}

 #### c)	Random DateTimes
-The RandomDateTime class contains two methods: **next_date** and **update_datetime**.
+The RandomDateTime class contains two methods: **nextDate** and **updateDatetime**.
 The description and examples of their usage are found in the table and code below:

 <table class="full-width-table">
   <tr>